mxagar/deep_learning_udacity/02_Pytorch_Guide/DL_Pytorch_Guide.md

 9. Transfer Learning: `Part 8 - Transfer Learning.ipynb`
     - Notes on Fine Tuning
 10. Convolutional Neural Networks (CNN)
+    - `Conv2d`
+    - `MaxPool2d`
+    - Linear Layer and Flattening
+    - Example of a Simple Architecture
+    - Summary of Guidelines for the Architecture Definitions
+    - Guidelines on Training and Hyperparameter Selection
 11. Weight Initialization
 12. Using the Jetson Nano (CUDA)
 13. Recursive Neural Networks (RNN)